ProjectOptimus/optimus/README.md

     make image-build

 from the repo root.
-This will build (by default) an image tagged as `ociregistry.opensourcecorp.org/library/rhad:latest` -- though images are currently built & hosted on GitHub Container Registry (`ghcr.io/opensourcecorp/rhad`).
+This will build (by default) an image tagged as `ghcr.io/opensourcecorp/rhad:latest`.
 Please be patient, as `rhad` has a lot of build-time dependencies that it needs to fetch; and note that the resulting image will be quite large!